The Smart Living, Simple Money podcast is production of The Mennonite, Inc., and Everence®.

 The podcast’s first season will feature four episodes, debuting every three weeks.
 Topics will include conversations about debt, budgeting, big purchases and retirement savings.
 Episodes, transcripts and additional resources are available at smartlivingsimplemoney.com.

-Smart Living, Simple Money completed season 1, and season 2 is under development.
+Smart Living, Simple Money is looking for a host.
 New episodes coming soon.

 Retirement seems so far away.
 But experts say the sooner you start saving for retirement, the better off you’ll be.